polyfy/polylith/doc/commands.md

     an instance of polylith.clj.core.test-runner-contract.interface/TestRunner.

   Error 110 - Missing or invalid config file.
-    Triggered if a deps.edn file for a brick or project (or workspace.edn) is missing or invalid.
+    Triggered if a deps.edn file for a brick or project (or the workspace.edn file) is missing or invalid.

   Warning 201 - Mismatching parameter lists in function or macro.